 Marvel at the ancient Nabataean stonework of Petra's Treasury

-Enter through the Siq, a dramatically narrow gorge flanked by towering cliffs, and spend the day wandering at your leisure through Petra's seemingly endless temples, tombs, and colonnaded streets.
 Navigate the impressive water conduit system of the historic city, paying a visit to Qasr al-Bint, a grand temple that was once the population's primary place of worship.
 Discover the Street of Facades, a row of monumental Nabataean tombs, as you work your way through the archaeological site discovering the amphitheater and caves.
+Break for lunch before climbing your way up the 800 steps to the Monastery, Petra's largest and lesser-visited monument.
+For a stunning view overlooking the treasury and jagged mountains beyond, hike the steep stone-carved staircase to the top of Jabal al-Khubtha

 Day 8: Wadi Rum Jeep Excursion, Transfer to Aqaba & the Red Sea

-Afterward, your driver will pick you up from camp and transfer you to nearby Aqaba on the Red Sea.
+Afterward, your driver will pick you up from camp and transfer you one hour south to Aqaba on the Red Sea.
 Inhabited since 4,000 BCE, Aqaba is Jordan's only coastal city and is home to colorful market stalls, delicious food, and, of course, access to the water.
 Go for a stroll and explore the bustling port, head to the beach for a swim, or enjoy platters of delicious local fish and expertly prepared meats in town before checking into your hotel for the evening.

-Days 9-10: Free Days in Aqaba
+Days 9-10: Spend Two Free Days in Aqaba

-Day 11: Transfer to Amman
+Day 11: Transfer to Amman, Discover More of the Capital

 Enjoy a final morning on the shores of the Red Sea before meeting your driver for the 4.5-hour transfer back to Amman.
 After settling in at your hotel, spend your final afternoon in Jordan however you please—exploring more of the capital, shopping for last-minute souvenirs, or enjoying a farewell dinner at a local restaurant.
+You could immerse yourself in the city's rich culture and heritage with a self-guided mosque tour, starting at the King Abdullah I Mosque, also known as the Blue Mosque for its distinctive blue domes.

-More Jordan Itineraries
+More Great Jordan Itineraries